HPEEzmeral/spark-on-k8s/charts/spark-hs/README.md

 helm install spark-hs ./spark-hs-chart -n sampletenant
 ```

 This will create the helm chart in the `sampletenant` namespace.
-This will create Spark history server with v3.5.0.
+This will create Spark history server with Spark 3.

-To install spark history server V2.4.7 use the flags:
+To install spark history server v2.4.7 use the flags:
-`--set image.imageName=spark-hs-2.4.7 --set image.tag=202307030517R --set sparkVersion=spark-2.4.7`
+`--set image.imageName=spark-hs-2.4.7 --set image.tag=202312050400R --set sparkVersion=spark-2.4.7`

 #### Installing in a non DF Tenant
 To install the helm chart in tenant type 'none' Namespace use the flag: